ppy/osu-wiki/news/2022-08-30-changes-to-osu-sr-and-pp.md

 #### Slider bonus

 Fast and long sliders introduce additional difficulty to Flashlight play, so a slider bonus is [now applied](https://github.com/ppy/osu/pull/15666)!
-The length of a slider wasn't considered at all up till now.
+The length of a slider wasn't considered at all up until now.

-The bonus only kicks in once a slider is fast enough since (slow sliders are easily readable), and the bonus also has a distance factor to account for longer sliders.
+The bonus only kicks in once a slider is fast enough since slow sliders are easily readable, and the bonus also has a distance factor to account for longer sliders.

 #### Bug fixes

 - [**Remove decay factor**](https://github.com/ppy/osu/pull/15728).
 The skill was accidentally double-dipping by having two methods of decaying objects operating simultaneously.
 The decay factor was removed, buffing mostly stream maps in the process.
 - [**Fix cumulative strain time calculation**](https://github.com/ppy/osu/pull/15867).
-One of the factors which the Flashlight skill uses to calculate memorization difficulty is the gap in time between a given object and one of it's previous objects.
+One of the factors which the Flashlight skill uses to calculate memorisation difficulty is the gap in time between a given object and one of its previous objects.
 The calculation was incorrect and is now fixed.
 - [**Remove difficulty spike nerf**](https://github.com/ppy/osu/pull/18791).
-This nerf was a leftover from the Aim and Speed skill, and it didn't make sense with respect to non-mechanical difficulty skills like Flashlight so it was removed.
+This nerf was a leftover from the Aim and Speed skills and it didn't make much sense with respect to non-mechanical difficulty skills such as Flashlight so it was removed.

 ### Minor changes